Meeting in a Polygon by Anonymous Oblivious Robots: Memoryless Implementations

 \paragraph{Approaching vertices.} In order to apply our encoding strategy, we must first ensure that a searcher has a well-defined virtual vertex.
 If a searcher has more than one closest visible vertex, it just moves to one of them.
 Similarly, if at any time a searcher realizes that the information it is currently encoding is either internally incoherent or contrasts with the current snapshot, it moves onto its virtual vertex.
 So, when a searcher finds itself on a vertex, it knows that it has to restart the execution from the beginning.

 In all other cases, a searcher has a destination vertex, and it moves close enough to it.
 It may not be able to determine right away how close it has to move, but it can reduce this distance later, if needed.
-In Section~\ref{s:4.2} we introduced the \emph{scale} of a code, and we argued that a searcher can always get as close as it wants to its virtual vertex (by adjusting the scale) without losing information.
+In Section~\ref{s:4.1} we introduced the \emph{scale} of a code, and we argued that a searcher can always get as close as it wants to its virtual vertex (by adjusting the scale) without losing information.
 This ``approaching move'' keeps the searcher on the same ray emanating from the virtual vertex, and it is therefore useful when the searcher wants to maintain a certain angle with respect to the virtual vertex's incident edges.

 In general, during the EXPLORE phase, before choosing its next destination vertex, a searcher $s$ will first adjust its position around its virtual vertex $v$ in such a way that all the points of its two incident edges $vv'$ and $vv''$ become \emph{fully visible} to $s$ (cf.~Figure~\ref{f:a}).
 This is relatively easy to do, since $s$ has access to the current snapshot.
 If the interior of one of the incident edges of $v$, say $vv''$, is completely invisible to $s$, it means that $v$ is a reflex vertex of $P$, and $s$ can see at least part of the edge $vv'$.
 In this case, $s$ moves to the line through $v$ perpendicular to $vv'$.
 The destination point $p'$ is chosen in such a way that the circle through $v$ centered in $p'$ intersects the boundary of $P$ only in $v$ (see Figure~\ref{f:8}).
 This guarantees that $v$ will be the virtual vertex again.
-From there, if the interior of $vv''$ is still completely invisible, $s$ moves to the extension of the segment $vv'$, again keeping $v$ as the virtual vertex.
+From there, if the interior of $vv''$ is still completely invisible, $s$ moves to the extension of the segment $vv'$, again keeping $v$ as the virtual vertex (this move is always possible, although the destination of $s$ may have to be much closer to $v$ than $p'$ is: i.e., the two circles in Figure~\ref{f:8} do not necessarily have the same radius).
 After this move, both incident edges of $v$ will be at least partially visible.
 Then, $s$ approaches $v$ until it can see $vv'$ and $vv''$ entirely.

 When $s$ finally sees both incident edges of $v$, it decides what its next virtual vertex $u$ will be.
 Let $s$ be currently located in $p$.
 Then, $u$ has to be a vertex of $P$ that is fully visible to every point on the segment $vp$. $s$ also has to choose a destination point $p'$, again fully visible to every point on $vp$.
 Moreover, among the vertices that are visible to $p'$, $u$ should be the closest to $p'$.
 Since by our assumption $u$ is fully visible to $p$, a suitable point $p'$ can always be found by $s$.
 Namely, if $u$ is a convex vertex of $P$, then $p'$ will be chosen close enough to $u$ on its angle bisector (an entire neighborhood of $u$ is visible to $p$, so this is easy to do).
 If $u$ is a reflex vertex, then $p'$ will be the center of a circle that touches the boundary of $P$ only in $u$.